-The Authority serves as a statewide clearinghouse for statistics and other information about the criminal justice system.
-Between January 1 and March 31, R&A staff responded to 259 requests from people seeking information - an average of 87 requests per month.
-Most came from the general public (35 percent) and other governmental agencies (27 percent).
-Other requests came from private agencies (20 percent), researchers (9 percent), students (5 percent), news media representatives (2 percent), legislators (<1 percent), and prison inmates (<1 percent).
+The Authority serves as a statewide clearinghouse for statistics and other information about crime and the criminal justice system.
+Between April 1 and June 30, R&A staff responded to 256 requests from people seeking information - an average of 85 requests per month.
+Most came from the general public (36 percent) and other governmental agencies (31 percent).
+Other requests came from private agencies (18 percent), researchers (4 percent), students (9 percent), news media representatives (1 percent), legislators (<1 percent), and prison inmates (<1 percent).
 About 26 percent of the requests originated in the Chicago metropolitan area.
-Thirty-nine percent originated in other parts of the state.
-All other requests for information were received from outside Illinois (19 percent) and unknown areas (16 percent).
-R&A distributed 4,229 Authority publications during this period.
+Forty percent originated in other parts of the state.
+All other requests for information were received from outside Illinois (13 percent), outside the United States (<1 percent), and unknown areas (20 percent).
+R&A distributed 5,230 Authority publications during this period.
 [TABLE 1 (attached) provides statistics for the latest state fiscal year quarter.]